Jill de Villiers

 Jill G. de Villiers (born 1948) is a developmental psychologist known for her work in the field of language acquisition.
-She holds the position of Professor of Philosophy and Sophia and Austin Smith Professor of Psychology at Smith College. de Villiers is a Fellow of the American Psychological Association.
+She is the Sophia and Austin Smith Professor Emerita of Psychology and Philosophy at Smith College. de Villiers is a Fellow of the American Psychological Association.
 In 2018, she was elected as a Member of American Academy of Arts and Sciences.

 de Villiers and her colleagues have developed critical tools for language assessment including the Quick Interactive Language Screener (QUILS), which is a computerized preschool language assessment, and the Diagnostic Evaluation of Language Variation (DELV), which aims to provide assessment for speakers of English dialects such as African-American English.